HOME Register

 Because of their financial crisis, US banks have recently lowered interest rates on savings.

-bank: verb. to engage in financial activities such as depositing money, withdrawing money, transferring money or engaging in other activities banks offer
+bank: intransitive verb.
+To engage in financial activities such as depositing money, withdrawing money, transferring money or engaging in other activities banks offer

 Example: I bank on the Internet nowadays, it's much more convenient less secure, though.